SysCAD Marshal

 Before trying to connect to SysCAD by configuring SysCAD Marshal, it is worth completing two steps:

-2. Using any simple OPC Client test software, ensure that you can connect to the OPC Server.
+2. Using any simple OPC DA Client test software, ensure that you can connect to the OPC Server.
 When connected, ensure that you can read and write to tags.
 Test this for "digital" and "analog" OPC tag types.
 If you have an OPC Client tool that you use for testing from the same supplier as the OPC Server, it is good to use this; but then it is a very good idea to repeat the tests with an independent 3rd party OPC Client tool.

-The OPC Server does not necessarily have to be on the same PC as SysCAD.
+The OPC DA Server does not necessarily have to be on the same PC as SysCAD.
 If the OPC Server and Client are going to be on different machines on the network, it is important to test an independent OPC Client across the network.
 It is still a good idea to test these on the same PC first; and then test from a connected PC.
 Over a network, you need to ensure that DCOM user permissions are configured correctly on both machines.
 There are a number of web sites describing this process.

-When the OPC Server is installed, it is likely it will have installed the OPC Core Components (version 2.0 or newer).
-This is not installed with SysCAD, but a copy of the install for the OPC Core Components Redistributable is included in the ...\Setup\OPC Setup folder.
-You can install this directly, which may be necessary if SysCAD Marshal gives error messages such as "Error connecting to OPC 2.0 Server Browser".
+2. OPC Core Components are not installed automatically with SysCAD, but a copy of the install for the OPC Core Components Redistributable is included in the ...\Setup\OPC Setup folder.

 Getting Started with Marshal (as OPC Client)